openfga/dotnet-sdk/docs/OpenFgaApi.md

 <a name="readchanges"></a>
 # **ReadChanges**
-> ReadChangesResponse ReadChanges (string? type = null, int? pageSize = null, string? continuationToken = null)
+> ReadChangesResponse ReadChanges (string? type = null, int? pageSize = null, string? continuationToken = null, DateTime? startTime = null)

 Return a list of all the tuple changes